dessa-oss/Image-segmentation-tutorial/README.md

 ## Full Atlas Features
 The full Atlas features include:
 1. Automatic environment creation for jobs
-1. Use of Custom docker images to avoid replicating download of packages
+1. Use of custom docker images to avoid replicating download of packages
 1. Experiment tracking via GUI to monitor various jobs
 1. Code reproducibility for different experiments
 1. Automatic job scheduling which run in the background